Atharv-16/char-level-text-generation-using-LSTM/README.md

 ...Generated:  n and contrast and the same presented to the superstition the will to the will to the present state of the future of the interpretation of the self-conscience and self-analy_ the superstition of the problem of the process to the consequences had to pure to the present to the sublime them as the origin and self-explained and the senses to his power or a principle and forers, the will to the will to
 -->
 Generating text after epoch: 29

+...Generating with seed: "preface   supposing that truth is a woma"

+Generated:
-...Generating with seed: "preface   supposing that truth is a woma" ...Generated:  n and despanting and forers and soul and the real that the famaked to the first and of the words and the scientific ready against so the fruits fhat of a long to itself, and that the frenchm is as the helps and substanting the world and state of the will to the present to experience in the first that the existence of the secret and the present statess and power and came to men, the problem of bein
+>n and despanting and forers and soul and the real that the famaked to the first and of the words and the scientific ready against so the fruits fhat of a long to itself, and that the frenchm is as the helps and substanting the world and state of the will to the present to experience in the first that the existence of the secret and the present statess and power and came to men, the problem of bein
 <!--
 ...Temperature: 1.0
 ...Generating with seed: "preface   supposing that truth is a woma"